String Quintet (Schubert): III. Scherzo

-Fourth movement: Allegretto
+IV.
+Allegretto

 The last movement is an exuberant sonata-rondo whose form resembles that of the finale of Mozart's C major quintet.
-The main theme demonstrates clear Hungarian influences.
-The movement is in C major, but is built upon the interplay of the major and minor modes.
-It has unusual technical features, such as the final two notes: the flat supertonic (D-flat) and the tonic (C), played forte in all parts.
+The main theme has clear Hungarian influences.
+The movement is in C major but is built upon the interplay of the major and minor modes.
+It has unusual technical features, such as the final two notes: the flat supertonic (D♭) and the tonic (C), played forte in all parts.

 Legacy

 After Schubert's string quintet was belatedly premiered and published in the 1850s, it gradually gained recognition as a masterpiece.
+The consensus is that the Quintet represents a high point in the entire chamber repertoire.

 An early admirer was Brahms, whose Piano Quintet (1865) was inspired in part by the newly discovered work.
-Brahms, in fact, originally wrote that work as a string quintet with two cellos (the complement used by Schubert) and only later recast it as a piano quintet.
-The piano quintet is in F minor, the key of the turbulent central section of Schubert's Adagio, while the third movement recalls the C minor/major of Schubert's Quintet, and that movement ends in the same manner as Schubert's finale, with strong emphasis on the flat supertonic D-flat, before the final tonic C.
+In fact, Brahms originally wrote that work as a string quintet with two cellos and only later recast it as a piano quintet.
+The piano quintet is in F minor, the key of the central section of Schubert's Adagio, while the third movement recalls the C minor/major of Schubert's Quintet, and that movement ends in the same manner as Schubert's finale, with strong emphasis on the flat supertonic D♭, before the final tonic C.

-Schubert's quintet was also orchestrated by the Japanese conductor and composer Hidemaro Konoye.
+Schubert's quintet was orchestrated by the Japanese conductor and composer Hidemaro Konoye.

-Current consensus holds that the Quintet represents a high point in the entire chamber repertoire.

-Although there is no reason to believe Schubert expected to die so soon after composing the work, the fact that it was completed a mere two months before his death has inspired some listeners to hear in it a valedictory or death-haunted quality.
-For John Reed, the quintet prefigures Schubert's death, ending as it does with D-flat followed by C, both in unison and octaves: "As Browning's Abt Vogler put it, 'Hark, I have dared and done, for my resting place is found, The C major of this life; so, and now I will try to sleep.'"
+There is no reason to believe Schubert expected to die so soon after composing the work, but the fact that it was completed just two months before his death has led some listeners to hear in it a valedictory or death-haunted quality.
+For John Reed, the quintet prefigures Schubert's death, ending as it does with D♭ followed by C, both in unison and octaves: "As Browning's Abt Vogler put it, 'Hark, I have dared and done, for my resting place is found, The C major of this life; so, and now I will try to sleep.'"
 The violinist John Saunders had the second theme of the first movement carved on his tombstone; Arthur Rubinstein wished to have the second movement played at his funeral.

-The second movement's plaintive mood makes it popular as background music for pensive or nocturnal scenes in film.
+The second movement has often been used as background music for pensive or nocturnal scenes in film.
 Examples include Nocturne Indien, Conspiracy, The Human Stain, and Jim Jarmusch's The Limits of Control.
-Episode 21 of the Inspector Morse television series (Dead on Time) draws extensively from this quintet, as does Episode 16 (Lazaretto) of its prequel Endeavour, and certain episodes in Desmond Morris's BBC series The Human Animal.
+Episode 21 of the Inspector Morse television series (Dead on Time) draws extensively from this quintet, as do Episode 16 (Lazaretto) of its prequel Endeavour and certain episodes of Desmond Morris's BBC series The Human Animal.